YakaryBovine/Sundren/Rules/Encounters/Wilderness Exploration and Expeditions.md

 [[Injury, Healing, and System Strain#System Strain|System Strain]] is gained.** If this would put the PC over their maximum, they must make a Physical [[Saving Throws|save]] or die by dawn if not aided.
 On a success, they’re helpless until death or rescue.

-**They can’t recover** System Strain, gain nightly hit point healing, refresh daily Committed [[Effort]], or restore expended spells until they’ve had a day of proper food, water, and warm sleep.
+**They can’t recover** System Strain, gain nightly hit point healing, refresh daily Committed [[Effort]], or restore expended [[Magic and Spellcasting|spells]] until they’ve had a day of proper food, water, and warm sleep.
 ### Situations That Cause Privation

 | Circumstance                           | System Strain |